how to get a head start on college admissions

 Research career options.
 Some people know early in life what they want to be when they grow up; others take some time to decide.
 Help your son or daughter find the resources to explore career options, including the Kuder Career Planning System and the ACT World-of-Work Map.

 Visit potential colleges.
 Your son or daughter might have a list of potential colleges he or she would like to attend.
 Prioritize the schools and visit as many as possible.
 Be sure to ask lots of questions and record your impressions for later reference.
+If you and your student can't visit a campus in person, be sure to take a virtual tour of the school.

 Build an academic resume.
 Assembling accomplishments, extracurricular activities, and notable academic work into a comprehensive document will ease the college application process for both of you.
 Help your teen build a list so he can create a high school resume.